 - An applicant transferring to Rhodes State College from another college, university, or other post-secondary institution, should request an official transcript be sent directly to Rhodes State College for transfer credit evaluation.

 Applicants to the College are required to meet established course prerequisites and program requirements.
 Placement test results, ACT sub scores, high school GPA and transfer credit will be reviewed by academic advising prior to initial course selection.
-Course placement testing (Accuplacer) is scheduled and administered at the College.
+Course placement testing (ACCUPLACER) is scheduled and administered at the College.
 Only incoming students seeking a degree in Nursing are required to take the American College Test (ACT).
 If a student intends to major in dental hygiene, emergency medical services, radiographic Imaging, respiratory care, occupational therapy assistant, or physical therapist assistant, the Test of Essential Academic Skills (ATI TEAS) is required.

 The $25 application fee is good for two years.
 If a student does not enroll and pay fees within two years after application, the $25 fee and all materials must be resubmitted.

 Certain professions prohibit individuals with criminal records from practicing.
-If a student has been convicted of a misdemeanor or felony, he/she should consult the Office of Admissions for the appropriate referral for information concerning eligibility for a professional licence.
+If a student has been convicted of a misdemeanor or felony, he/she should consult the Office of Admissions for the appropriate referral for information concerning eligibility for a professional license.

 American College Test (ACT)

-ACT is standardized test that measures college readiness.
+The ACT is a standardized test that measures college readiness.
 An enhanced version of the ACT has been developed and administered since the 1989 academic year.
 This enhanced version does represent an adjusted grading scale.
 If an applicant took the ACT prior to 1989, his/her score must be adjusted to meet the new enhanced version scores.
 Consult the Office of Admissions for the correct conversion.
 ACT is not required for admission to Rhodes; however sub-scores may be used to meet established course prerequisites.
 Note: Incoming students seeking a degree in Nursing are required to take the American College Test (ACT).

-Once the application and application fee have been received the student will be notified regarding their admission and next steps in the enrollment process.
+Once the application and application fee have been received, the student will be notified regarding their admission and next steps in the enrollment process.

 To help applicants who lack an adequate background to meet course prerequisites and for the limited enrollment programs, the College offers developmental and regular courses which provide an opportunity for students to prepare further for the program of their choice.
 Successful educational planning requires academic advising.
-Appointments are available in the Office of Advising and Counseling, Public Service, room 148.
+Appointments are available in the Office of Advising and Counseling, Public Service Building, room 148.

 Information from placement testing is not used to deny admission to the College.
-Prior to registration in courses with a prerequisite of mathematics, reading, and/or writing course prerequisites must be met.
+Prior to registration in courses with a prerequisite of mathematics, reading, and/or writing, course prerequisites must be met.
 Course placement will be guided by the prerequisites identified in the course descriptions in this catalog.
 College Readiness (Transitions) Courses taught by Adult Basic Literacy Education (ABLE) instructors may serve as a prerequisite to developmental math and reading courses.

-Accuplacer is one measure used for placement into mathematics and reading courses.
-Accuplacer does not function like a typical test because there is no “passing” score.
+ACCUPLACER is one measure used for placement into mathematics and reading courses.
+ACCUPLACER does not function like a typical test because there is no “passing” score.
 This placement test measures current skill level and identifies the best place to start.